facelessuser/coloraide/docs/src/markdown/gamut.md

 the limits in which a color space can represent a color.
 Some color spaces are theoretically unbounded, but past a point, the eye can't see them.

-When moving from a large color space like Lab to a small color space like sRGB, many Lab colors will not fit without mapping the color to one that does fit.
+When moving from a large color space like CIELCH to a small color space like sRGB, many CIELAB colors will not fit without mapping the color to one that does fit.
 This "fitting" of the color from one gamut into another is called gamut mapping.

 ## Checking Gamut